hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 ![Image Button](assets/bot-builder-chat-elements/chat-elements-image-button.png)

 ## ***Raw Text/HSL***

-If you want to use a custom chat element you can use this option.
+You can use this HSL for sending only text responses or if you want to use a custom chat element you can use this option.
 A custom chat element is something that is not part of the standard elements mentioned above.

 In such cases you can enter the raw HSL code directly and that element will be rendered by the bots.